mpaulweeks/cat-herder-js/vite-app/README.md

 Vite app goes here

+## Development

+To update prod, just push to `main` to trigger a GitHub action.

 ## Single Page App Trickery

 Single Page Apps that want to use arbitrary paths need custom routing to always return `index.html`.
 GitHub pages does not support this.
 However, they do support the user providing a custom `404` response page.